 Eligibility

 Applicants must prove they can work remotely, using telecoms.
-Applicants must also be third country nationals.
+Applicants must also be third country nationals (non-EU, non-EEA, and non-Swiss nationals).

 In addition, applicants must prove they fall under any one of the following 3 categories: